pkalidasan/Global-super-store-/README.md

 Data Cleaning

 The dataset has undergone basic data cleaning to ensure accuracy and consistency.
 Cleaning steps include correcting the column headers, removing/filling null values if required.

 Visual Segmentation

-• Region, Country, and Market by Sales:
+•, Country, and Marketby Sales:

-o Used Maps to visualize sales across different Regions and Country and Used Donut chart to visualize the Market by Sales Shipping Analysis
+o Used Maps to visualize sales across different Country and Used Donut chart to visualize the Market by Sales Shipping Analysis

 • Shipping Percentage by Ship Mode: